Venezuela opposition leader urges Britain not to give gold to Maduro

 On Sunday, Israel joined the countries backing the 35-year-old Guaido, and President Donald Trump’s administration said it had accepted Venezuelan opposition figure Carlos Alfredo Vecchio as the country’s diplomatic representative in the United States.

 The United States on Saturday called on the world to “pick a side” on Venezuela and urged countries to disconnect financially from Maduro’s government.
-[L8N1ZQ0OG]

-Reporting by Deisy Buitrago; Additional reporting and writing by Brian Ellsworth; Editing by Daniel Wallis
+(Reporting by Deisy Buitrago; Additional reporting and writing by Brian Ellsworth; Editing by Daniel Wallis)